Normal body mass index values. Body mass index: symptoms, types, causes, diagnostic methods

 • According to Lorenz.

-Calculation of BMI by Adolf Quetelet
+Calculation of BMI of Adolphe Quetelet

 Egorov-Levitsky table

-When compiling, the developers took into account all the most important factors that form weight.
+When compiling, the developers took into account all the most important factors that shape weight.
 They indicated only the maximum limit, but did not specify the minimum.
 And, in fact, it is not necessary.
 After all, a person is mainly concerned about excess kilograms, and not their lack.

 How to achieve your ideal weight